aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-terraform.md

 This guide explains how you can use Terraform to manage and modify an EKS Anywhere cluster.
 The guide is meant for illustrative purposes and is not a definitive approach to building production systems with Terraform and EKS Anywhere.

-At its heart, EKS Anywhere is a set of Kubernetes CRDs which define an EKS Anywhere cluster, and a controller which moves the cluster state to match these definitions.
+At its heart, EKS Anywhere is a set of Kubernetes CRDs, which define an EKS Anywhere cluster, and a controller which moves the cluster state to match these definitions.
 These CRDs, and the EKS-A controller, live on the management cluster or on a self-managed cluster.